Skip to main content

 The apostle Peter captures this truth with striking clarity:

-"His divine power is freely given to us all, that for life and godliness through the knowledge of the one calling us, by his own glory and might..."
+"His divine power is freely given to us all, that for life and godliness through the knowledge of the one calling us, his own glory and might..."
 (2 Peter 1:3)

 “... through which He has given us honorable and effective promises, so that through them you may become partakers of the divine nature, having escaped the corruption that is in the world because of sinful desire.”
 (2 Peter 1:4)